Climate Resilient City Tool (CRCTool)

 Try the tool or learn more

-A standard version of the CRCTool can be found at: https://crctool.org (freely accessible).
+A standard version of the CRCTool is freely accessible online.
 This version has full functionality and is based on Dutch climate conditions.
-More in depth documentation on the CRCTool can be found at: https://publicwiki.deltares.nl/display/AST/Climate+Resilient+City+Tool+Documentation
+More in depth documentation on the CRCTool can be found on our publicwiki page.

 The Adaptation Support Tool has been developed in close cooperation with Alterra Wageningen UR and Bosch Slabbers Landscape Architects as part of the Climate KIC project Blue Green Dream.